swag2198/algorithms-I/A9/doc.md

 - An interesting point to note here is that DFS traversal may not identify all possible cycles in graph if the cycles share common paths.
 Consider the graph in the shape of `8` in 7- segment display.
 It has 3 cycles (The big outer one and two inner loops).
 However, any DFS traversal will identify 2 of them!
+That is why based on the sequence of neighbors in the adjacency lists of nodes, we may get different cycles.
+However, the no. of cycles we get should remain the same.
+Check the FAQ txt file to see what Prof. Abhijit Das has said about it.

 > Graphs and their properties are really surprising!